open-telemetry/oteps/text/metrics/0113-exemplars.md

 #### Custom Aggregators

 Custom aggregators MAY support exemplars by maintaining a list of exemplars that can be retrieved by exporters.
-Custom aggregators should select exemplars based on their usage by the connected exporter (for example, exemplars recorded for Stackdriver should only be retained if they were recorded within a sampled trace).
+Custom aggregators should select exemplars based on their usage by the connected exporter (for example, exemplars recorded for Google Cloud Monitoring should only be retained if they were recorded within a sampled trace).

 Exemplars will always be retrieved from aggregations (by the exporter) as a list of RawValue objects.
 They will be communicated via a